caochao39/tarerobotics/docs/source/quick_start_guide.rst

 Launching System
 ----------------

-From the control station, use the 3 desktop buttons to launch the system.
+From the control station, use the three desktop buttons to launch the system.
 Double-click the button named 'start_system.desktop' to launch the base autonomy system.
-Then, use a combination of the 'Waypoint' button and control panel in RVIZ and the joystick controller to operate the system **(make sure the joystick controller is powered on)**.
+Then, use a combination of the 'Waypoint' button and control panel in RVIZ and the joystick controller to operate the system (make sure the joystick controller is powered on).
 Please follow instructions in the Switching Mode section below to operate the system in *smart joystick mode*, *waypoint mode*, and *manual mode*.
 To launch the system with route planner, use the button named 'start_system_with_route_planner.desktop' and send a goal point with the 'Goalpoint' button in RVIZ.
 To launch the system with exploration planner, use the button named 'start_system_with_exploration_planner.desktop' and click the 'Resume Navigation to Goal' button in RVIZ to start the exploration.
 Please check out the `Operation Instruction Videos <https://tarerobotics.readthedocs.io/en/latest/operation_instruction_videos.html>`_ section.

-Launch base autonomy system:
+Launching base autonomy system:

 .. image:: ./images/image39.jpg
     :width: 75%